-Comprising almost the entire eastern half of the state, the Coastal Plain encompasses the tidewater area and the interior portion.
-While the tidewater area is generally flat and swampy, the interior portion is gently sloping and well drained.
-The elevation drops from 200 feet at the western boundary to sea level.
-The more than 300 miles of barrier island beaches and protruding coastline of the Coastal Plain are threatened by the hurricanes that impact the state twice in an average year.
-These storms bring high winds, thunderstorms, and flooding due to heavy rains that may threaten homes and valuable agricultural resources while placing ferry and bridge systems at risk.
-Since the Coastal Plain serves as a major tourist destination and a popular place to retire, these populations are also at an increased risk during hurricane season.
-It is not just the coastline that is at risk as hurricanes are capable of travelling hundreds of miles inland.
-Hurricanes are not the only weather-related threat to the Coastal Plain as violent thunderstorms bring localized flooding and tornadoes while winter storms can paralyze transportation and cause widespread power outages.
+The Coastal Plain, comprised of nearly the entire eastern half of the state, includes both flat, swampy tidewater areas as well as a gently sloping, well-drained interior.
+The elevation of this region ranges from 200 feet in the western boundary down to sea level.
+On average, hurricanes impact the state twice a year, affecting the 300 miles of barrier island beaches and coastline.
+Hurricanes can also travel hundreds of miles inland.
+These storms bring high winds, thunderstorms, and heavy rains that may threaten homes, agriculture and transportation systems.

-The Coastal Plain is home to many large corporate farming, livestock and food processing operations.
-Because of this, drought and foreign animal disease hazards could have significant adverse impacts.
+The Coastal Plain faces threats from violent thunderstorms, localized flooding, tornadoes and winter storms that can disrupt transportation and cause power outages.
+Additionally, the Coastal Plain is home to many large corporate farming, livestock and food processing operations which could be significantly impacted by drought and foreign animal disease hazards.
+The Coastal Plain is susceptible to several technological hazards as well.
+An incident at the nuclear power plant in Brunswick County or at industrial facilities near Wilmington could require a significant emergency response.
+Large oil spills pose a threat to the coastline from ships transiting offshore or those heading into the Port of Wilmington.

-The Coastal Plain is susceptible to a number of technological hazards as well.
-An incident at the nuclear power plant in Brunswick County could require an emergency response as could an incident at a number of industrial facilities, many of which are also located near Wilmington.
-Large oil spills could threaten the coastline from either ships transiting offshore or those heading into the Port of Wilmington.
-If any of these events occur during the summer tourist season, response would be greatly complicated as the population of many coastal communities double during that time.
+The large tourist and retiree population in the Coastal Plain pose an increased risk during hurricane season.
+If any of these events occur during the summer tourist season when the population in coastal areas double, response would be even more challenging.